cathaloruaidh/genomeBuildConversion/README.md

 ```

 We can confirm that pre-excluding variants at novel CUP positions (i.e. the `stable` data) prior to conversion results in the same list of variants as applying the algorithm to the original, unfiltered data, and removing variants at novel CUPs.
-In the output for the following, note that the Venn-Diagram numbers should indicate all variants are shared by both files.
+`vcf-compare` is used to determine if the two VCF files have the same data, in particular the Genotype Comparison Summary.
-Alternatively, in the Genotype Comparison Summary, the non-reference discordance rate should be zero.
+In the output of the following, the discordance rate (final column) shold be zero for all classes of variants.
 ```
 bgzip -c ${SOURCE}/original/${SAMPLE}/VCF/${SAMPLE}.${SOURCE}.annotate.bi_SNV.original_${TOOL}_${TARGET}_2.pass.vcf > ${SOURCE}/original/${SAMPLE}/VCF/${SAMPLE}.${SOURCE}.annotate.bi_SNV.original_${TOOL}_${TARGET}_2.pass.vcf.gz
 tabix -f ${SOURCE}/original/${SAMPLE}/VCF/${SAMPLE}.${SOURCE}.annotate.bi_SNV.original_${TOOL}_${TARGET}_2.pass.vcf.gz